Is Salesforce still a leader in CRM?April 12, 2022

-Our recent report on Salesforce called the company out for decreasing value and customer satisfaction and ultimately found that it was no longer a leader in the CRM market.
-The conclusion was that most organizations would be better served and achieve a higher ROI by choosing one of the other solutions in the market.
+In a recent report, we called out Salesforce for decreasing value and ultimately found that it was no longer a leader in the CRM market.
+The conclusion was that Salesforce customer satisfaction was on the decline and most organizations would be better served, and achieve a higher ROI, by choosing one of the other solutions in the market.

 Although the report is recent, it had its beginnings in 2019.

 I’ve been an analyst for almost 30 years and have seen a lot of smoke and mirror presentations.
 I sat with Jim Barksdale when he pontificated on Netscape taking over the desktop and listened to Balmer expand on Bill’s brilliance while ignoring the rise of the internet in the mid-’90s.
 I listened to Prada go on about how RFID would transform its stores and Google about how we would all be wearing a Google Glass device.
 Frustratingly, I’ve listened to far too many marketing people wax lyrically about AI without a single clue about the underlying technology.

 With Nucleus, we’ve taken a numbers-based approach to our research and called out companies that weren’t delivering value.
 Siebel was one of the early investigations.
 They were at the top of the Gartner Magic Quadrant at the time (“magic,” it seems, being the operative word) but after analyzing actual deployments we found the solution delivered a poor ROI.
 Now there’s an interesting side note to that story.
 A few months after the release of that report we received a copy of a confidential survey Siebel had commissioned for its own senior staff.
 Unlike the surveys they were publicly presenting to customers, their own private survey paralleled the poor results we found.
 Yes folks, Siebel it turned out, wasn’t entirely upfront with their marketing message.
 Siebel was soon purchased by Oracle and sanity came back to that product.